This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Blanching Tomatoes

-Drop ripe tomatoes into boiling water for thirty seconds to one minute, depending on tomato varieties and ripeness.
+Drop ripe tomatoes into rapidly boiling water temperature for thirty seconds to one minute, adjusting blanching time based on ripeness.
+The heat shock method makes tomato skinning straightforward.
+Immediately plunge them into ice water to stop cooking.

 Sauce Ingredients